cjGO/cjgo.github.io/_posts/2023-01-31-GenomicAttention.md

 This project was developed with pytorch and nbdev.
 See the documentation here: https://cjgo.github.io/hybridpredictmaize22/

 I successfully replicated the performance of the model a recent paper by replicating their architecture.
+This included transformer layers and cross attention connections between the weather and genotype inputs.
+Overall it was a good lesson in writing pytorch networks and data pre-processing pipelines from scratch.

 Thanks to http://www.genomes2fields.org/